Frojd/react-sass-starterkit/README.md

 Recommended way is to copy the templatefolders and change the rootServerTemplatePath and rootCliTemplatePath in .frontendrc file

+You can also with the same means override the devserver.css and devserver.js file that exists in rootServerTemplatePath

 ## Throubleshooting and support

 ### Using react addons?
-Getting trouble with multiple react loaded?
+Getting trouble with multiple react loaded

 Change externals to look like this in your webpack.config.js